The healthcare community tends to overlook the importance of having a healthy resting heart rate, and that shouldn’t be so.

 Conclusion

-Until next time, live sensibly, and be healthy.
+Until next time, live sensible, be healthy.

 [1] Hartaigh B.O., Gill T.M., Shah I., Hughes A.D., Deanfield J.E., Kuh D., Hardy R. Association between resting heart rate across the life course and all-cause mortality: Longitudinal findings from the Medical Research Council (MRC) National Survey of Health and Development (NSHD) J. Epidemiol.
 Community Health.
 2014;68:883–889. doi: 10.1136/jech-2014-203940. https://www.ncbi.nlm.nih.gov/pubmed/24850484 –> BACK <–